 Duluth and next-door neighbor Superior, Wisconsin (the Twin Ports) are the world’s largest inland port and one of the most important ports on the Great Lakes.

 Duluth’s Lakewalk trail is pet friendly and a wonderful place to enjoy that lake breeze.
 The Lake Superior shore is 50 yards from the Lakewalk, and there are several pet friendly restaurants in Canal Park if you want to catch a bite before or after your walk.

-Planning A Longer Visit To The North Shore
+Plan A Longer Visit To The Pet Friendly North Shore

 Minnesota’s North Shore offers a lot to explore, and if you’re willing to make a few extra stops, you can see even more without driving too far out of your way.
 Here are some other notable campgrounds, waterfalls, and hikes to consider adding to your itinerary: